archetipica/italian-locations/README.md

 ## 🙏 Credits

-Special thanks to (https://www.gardainformatica.it/database-comuni-italiani)[Garda Informatica] for providing and maintaining this comprehensive, free, and always up-to-date database of Italian municipalities.
+Special thanks to [Garda Informatica](https://www.gardainformatica.it/database-comuni-italiani) for providing and maintaining this comprehensive, free, and always up-to-date database of Italian municipalities.
 Their automated procedures ensure the data stays current with official ISTAT sources.

 Visit their website: https://www.gardainformatica.it/database-comuni-italiani